 News and issues on the sustainable mobility and transport sector in Africa

 - Press review: Benoit-Ivan Wansi summarizes the news of the sustainable mobility and transport sector on the African continent.

 - Gender and mobility: Noemi Mené presents the challenges of adopting a gender sensitive approach in transport and mobility projects and in the design of financing in this sector.
 She presents the example of a project that will soon be implemented in Angola by Codatu.

 Decentralised cooperation for sustainable transport in Côte d’Ivoire

-- Decentralized cooperation: Alfred Assanvo presents the transport policy developed within the framework of decentralized cooperation between the cities of Bouké (Côte d’Ivoire) and Bobo Dioulasso (Burkina Faso).
+- Decentralized cooperation: Alfred Assanvo presents the transport policy developed within the framework of decentralized cooperations between the cities of Bouké (Côte d’Ivoire), Bobo Dioulasso (Burkina Faso) and Reutlingen (Germany).
 He goes back over the process of accessing funding for the “Bouaké Sustainable City” project.

 Focus on a best practice implemented in East Africa

 - Best practice: Nadjjiba Katesi presents the African E-bike sustainable mobility project led by FABIO in Uganda which aims to generalize the use of an electric bicycle in urban and rural areas adapted to the African context.